 Wayne’s wife Carol is a former elementary school teacher whose hobbies include cooking, gardening, photography, and crafts.
 They have 2 children and 10 grandchildren, and divide their time among homes in New Jersey, California, and New Hampshire.
 The couple especially enjoy international travel and have visited over 150 countries, many repeatedly, and often visiting wineries throughout Europe, North America, South America, and Australia.

 Wayne and Carols are partners in Calluna Vineyards in Chalk Hill, Sonoma, California, and happily own vineyards and a villa at The Vines in Mendoza, where they make their Tamarelli wines (www.tamarellivineyards.com)

-After a good deal of research they began to search worldwide and came across the stunning vineyard area in the Uco Valley, The Vines of Mendoza.
-In April 2018 a visit was arranged, they met the “team”, and were overwhelmed by the down to earth nature and willingness to help teach the art of winemaking.
-They immediately felt a part of the Vines family, and they truly treasure all the close friends they have made through The Vines.
+She found The Vines of Mendoza after researching winemaking worldwide and came across the stunning vineyards in the Uco Valley.
+In April 2018, she met the team and was struck by the down to earth nature and willingness to help teach the art of winemaking.
+She immediately felt a connection and now counts the team as her close friends.

 Cathy and Wright Lassiter

 Wright and Cathy Lassiter are true wine lovers ecstatic about recently becoming winemakers.
 Wright is President/CEO of a large integrated healthcare company based in Detroit.
 With a 30-year career in healthcare executive leadership and a degree in Chemistry, Wright sees the intricacies of winemaking as a welcome distraction from the demands of the corporate world.
 Cathy is a retired school psychologist with a background in clinical psychology.
 She enjoys the range of exposures in winemaking, such as the terroir and the vines, the weather and the grapes, and the winemakers.